nidium/Nidium/README.md

 To build nidium you need at least 5.7GB of disk space.
 A build from scratch could take 30 to 90 minutes, depending of the speed of your computer.

+### Linux and OsX

-On a debian based system, a few commands will get you started.
+On a debian based system, a few commands will get you started:

 ```
 $ apt-get install libpci-dev python2.7 git make patch clang pkg-config libgtk2.0-dev libgtk-3-dev mesa-common-dev libglu1-mesa-dev libosmesa6-dev yasm libasound2 libasound2-dev libbz2-1.0